paritytech/xcm-docs/src/overview/architecture.md

 # Architecture

-XCM is a [specification](https://github.com/paritytech/xcm-format), which means anyone is free to create an implementation for it.
+XCM is a [format](https://github.com/paritytech/xcm-format), which means anyone is free to create an implementation for it.
-The first one is made in [Rust](https://www.rust-lang.org/), primarily for [substrate](https://substrate.io/)-based chains in the [Polkadot](https://polkadot.network/) ecosystem.
+The first one is made in [Rust](https://www.rust-lang.org/), primarily for [Substrate](https://substrate.io/)-based chains in the [Polkadot](https://polkadot.network/) ecosystem.
 We'll be looking at this first implementation to tinker with different types of messages in the next sections.
 For now, we'll take a look at how it's structured.

-All the code lives in its own [folder](https://github.com/paritytech/polkadot/tree/master/xcm) in the Polkadot repository.
+All the code lives in the [Polkadot repo](https://github.com/paritytech/polkadot/tree/master/xcm).
 The main structure is as follows:
 - XCM: Defines the fundamental constructs used in XCM and an enum with all the instructions available.
 - Executor: Implements the XCVM, capable of executing XCMs.
 Highly configurable.